telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 ### Support for label Element

-Because of its complex rendering, focusing the widget by using a label element requires additional implementation.
-For more information about how to do it, check this [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho).
+Because of its complex rendering, you need additional implementation if you focus the widget by using a `label` element.
+For more information on how to do it, refer to [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho).

 ## Known Limitations

 ### Value Precision

-Kendo UI NumericTextBox uses a JavaScript [`Number`](http://ecma262-5.com/ELS5_HTML.htm#Section_8.5) object to keep its value, which has a certain precision limitation.
-In general, the `Number` object can persist its precision up to 16 digits.
-Numbers longer than that are converted to exponential numbers.
-Hence, they lose their precision.
-As the widget relies on a `Number` object, it gets the same precision limitation.
+The NumericTextBox uses a JavaScript [`Number`](http://ecma262-5.com/ELS5_HTML.htm#Section_8.5) object to keep its value which has a certain precision limitation.
+In general, the `Number` object persists its precision up to 16 digits.
+Numbers longer than 16 digits get converted to exponential numbers and lose their precision.
+Because the widget relies on a `Number` object, it gets the same precision limitation.

-No feasible workaround for this limitation exists as it comes from JavaScript itself.
-It is recommended that you use a simple `<input>` element with server validation as some server languages are able to parse long numbers.
+This limitation comes from JavaScript itself and you cannot work around it in a feasible way.
+You are recommended to use an `<input>` element with server validation because some server languages can parse long numbers.

 On the other hand, if the user enters a number with a greater precision than is currently configured through the `decimals` property, the widget value will be rounded.
 For more details and examples, refer to the [API documentation on `decimals`](/api/javascript/ui/numerictextbox#configuration-decimals).

 ### Input Type

-Kendo UI NumericTextBox uses `<input type="text" />` elements.
-If the widget is initialized from an `<input type="number" />` element, it will switch the input type to `text`.
-This behavior is required so that comma (",") is supported as a decimal separator in some non-"en-US" cultures.
-For the time being, browsers do not take into account the client's culture and always ignore values that contain a comma decimal separator.
+The NumericTextBox uses `<input type="text" />` elements.
+If initialized from an `<input type="number" />` element, the widget switches the input type to `text`.
+This behavior is enables the support of the comma (`,`) as a decimal separator in some non-"en-US" cultures.
+Currently, browsers ignore the culture of the client and the values that contain a comma as a decimal separator.

-A side effect from using a `text` input type is that it prevents the numeric keyboard from appearing on mobile devices with context-specific software keyboards.
-If a numeric software keyboard is desired, use any of the two possible workarounds:
+The side effect of using a `text` input type is that it prevents the numeric keyboard from appearing on mobile devices with context-specific software keyboards.

+To render a numeric software keyboard, use either of the following workarounds:
 * Use a plain numeric input for mobile devices and add a [`k-textbox`](/web/appearance-styling#primitives) CSS class to apply Kendo UI styling.
-* Change the input type back to `number` after the NumericTextBox is initialized.
-This is possible only for cultures that use a dot (".") as a decimal separator.
+* Change the input type back to `number` after the NumericTextBox initializes.
+This is possible only for cultures that use a dot (`.`) as a decimal separator.

 ###### Example